davidsbatista/BREDS/README.md

 ### Extracting companies headquarters:

-We need the text from where we want to extract relationships with the named-entities already tagged, like show in the example bellow.
-An input file `sentences.txt` should contain thousands of sentences with named-entities tagged, e.g.:
+We need the text from where we want to extract relationships with the named-entities tagged, like show in the example bellow, an input file `sentences.txt` should contain thousands of sentences with named-entities tagged, e.g.:

 ```